haydenshelley/travel-planner-api/README.md

 rails server
 ```

-This command will start the development server, and you should be able to access the Waypoints application in your web browser at 'http://localhost:5173'

 The Rails server will start, and the backend API will be accessible at 'http://localhost:3000'.

 Now, you should have the backend of the Waypoints Travel Planner application up and running on your local machine.
 The frontend can make requests to this API for data.